Reddimus/USACO_notes/Multi-D_Dynamic_Programming/Gold/P2_2016-Circular_Barn_Revisited/README.md

 	break;
 ```
 **Runtime with optimization:**
 The bigger `n` is, the more time you will save.
+We can see a runtime of up to 4x faster on test case 7.
 ![cppOptimizedSol_runtime](cppOptimizedSol_runtime.png)

 **Runtime without optimization:**
-The given solution code can run without this optimization, but it will take longer to run.
+The given solution code can run without this optimization, but it will take a bit longer to run.
 ![cppUnoptimizedSol_runtime](cppUnoptimizedSol_runtime.png)